keticodes/WebDEV/Week7/Reflection Journal/README.md

 - **Focused Learning:** I plan to dedicate more time to improving my programming skills and addressing areas where I faced challenges.
 - **Enhanced Time Management:** I will continue to refine my time management techniques to balance my responsibilities effectively.
 - **Effective Collaboration:** I aim to maintain the high level of collaboration and communication with my team while striving for even better results.
-This was all be done by the end of the course and the presentation.
+This was all be done by the end of the course and

-Week 8: [Next Week Number]: [7]
+Week 8: [Next Week Number]: [Date]